-There are many ways in which you can use your smartphone as a productive tool.
+There are many ways you can use your smartphone as a productive tool.
 And one of the best examples of this is using it to listen to podcasts.
-You can learn about various things – ranging from entertainment to real world situations.
+You can learn about various things – ranging from entertainment to real-world situations.
 With the plethora of podcast apps available on the Play Store, it may get daunting to decide the best one for you.
-To make this task a tad-bit easier for you, here is a list of the 10 best podcast apps for Android you can use:
+To make this task a tad bit easier for you, here is a list of the 15 best podcast apps for Android you can use in 2020.

 1. Pocket Casts

 Pocket Casts is arguably the best podcast app for Android, thanks to its gorgeous interface and great features.
 Right when you open the app, the first screen that appears is that of the featured podcasts.
 Here, you can navigate to other helpful tabs like trending, top-rated, categories, etc. I find the “Categories” tab very useful.
 It is something unique and displays podcasts sorted in different categories like arts, business, and comedy.
 Another tab, “Network”, displays the major podcast stations out there like Radiotopia, Relay FM, NPR, Forbes, etc. These stations have channels with their own episodes.
 If you are fond of a particular station, this tab may help you find all their channels in a single place.